dannysdeng/dqn-pytorch/README.md

 # dqn-pytorch
-Towards learning Rainbow-DQN and all that good stuffs.
+Towards learning Rainbow-DQN and all that good stuffs in pytorch.

 Run the codes with